tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/operators.rst

    be considered equal.

 -  Boolean operators: AND, OR, NOT
--  Boolean operators (AND, OR, NOT) were introduced in 0.9.9-rc2 and behave as usual.
+-  Boolean operators (AND, OR, NOT) behave as usual.
 They are left-associative and have the least priority compared to other operators.
 NOT has more priority than AND and OR but nevertheless less than any other operator.
 AND and OR have the same priority so brackets use is recommended to avoid confusion in complex expressions.

 -  Bitwise operators: &, \|
 -  These operators perform bitwise AND and OR respectively.
 The operands must be of an integer types.
-Introduced in version 1.10-beta.